Skip to content

-In this day and age when people have multiple devices such as a PC and one or even multiple laptops or ultrabooks, dual-booting might not be as common.
-Still, many people use a dual boot setup on their primary or secondary PC depending on their requirements.
-I have a dual boot set up on my primary laptop because it’s the one I carry around with me.
-I use both Ubuntu and Windows 10.
-They have their pros and cons, and I need both.
-Ubuntu like many other non-windows operating systems does support dual-booting because they have to.
+Many people use a dual boot setup on their primary or secondary PC.
+I use both Ubuntu and Windows 10 via a dual boot setup.
+Ubuntu, like many other non-windows operating systems, supports dual-booting because they have to.
 Windows 10, on the other hand, usually ships with settings that are not optimal for dual boot setups.
-This creates a couple of minor problems, one of which is Windows 10 displaying the wrong time when you switch from Ubuntu to Windows 10.
+This creates a minor problem: Windows displays the wrong time when you switch from Ubuntu to Windows 10 and 11.
 Fortunately, there’s an easy way to fix the time difference between Windows 10 and Ubuntu in a dual boot setup.

 Why does it happen?